fbpx

 Why is a tenanted property considered less valuable?

-The vast majority of buyers on the open market are keen to live in a house that they purchase – meaning that if they are unable to do so, your house will be less attractive, and they will therefore offer less.
+Most buyers on the open market are keen to live in a house they purchase.
+This means that if they cannot do so, your house will be less attractive, and they will, therefore, offer less.

-Even property investors will be less enthusiastic about a tenanted house, because they are unable to influence the monthly rent that your tenant is currently paying.
+Even property investors will be less enthusiastic about a tenanted house because they cannot influence the monthly rent that the tenant is currently paying.

 Common causes of someone being a problem tenant